reactjs/react.dev/content/docs/faq-styling.md

 ### Can I do animations in React?

 React can be used to power animations.
-See [React Transition Group](https://reactcommunity.org/react-transition-group/), for example.
+See [React Transition Group](https://reactcommunity.org/react-transition-group/) and [React Motion](https://github.com/chenglou/react-motion), for example.